rohit-95/fin-hack/README.md

     cd fin-hack

-  Change var _apiBaseUrl in  fin-hack/www/js/common.js to the ip and port where backend server is running
+  Change var _apiBaseUrl in  fin-hack/www/js/common.js to the ip and port where backend server is running and then build apk by:

     cordova build android

-  if any problem due to platform then add and remove platform by
+  If any problem due to platform or permissions then try removing and adding platform by

     cordova platform rm android